directus-labs/guest-authoring/next-auth-with-directus/index.md

 The code above does the following:

 1. Gets the `request` data that will be coming from the frontend `{ first_name, last_name, email, password }`
-2. Uses the `directus` SDK to send a request to the backend server to create a new user with a `role` field that is set to a customer `role` id
+2. Uses the `directus` SDK to send a request to the backend server to create a new user with a `role` field that is set to a customer `role` ID
-3. Respond to the frontend of application if the request was successful or not
+3. Respond to the frontend of the application if the request was successful or not

 #### Creating the Registration UI

-In the `app` folder, create a new folder called `register`, inside of this folder, create two new files `form.tsx` and `page.tsx`.
+In the `app` folder, create a new folder called `register`; inside of this folder, create two new files, `form.tsx` and `page.tsx`.

-The `form.tsx` will contain the registration form, and the `page.tsx` will server as the page that will be rendered on the browser.
+The `form.tsx` will contain the registration form and the `page.tsx` will serve as the page rendered on the browser.
 Add the following content to `form.tsx`:

 ```tsx